What Are the Best OpenEvidence Alternatives in 2026?

 What is the best free alternative to OpenEvidence?

 Vera Health is the best free alternative to OpenEvidence.
-It is YC-backed and MIT-founded, provides AI-powered evidence retrieval across 60 million+ peer-reviewed papers with built-in medical calculators, drug dosing tools, and the best mobile app in clinical AI.
-It is free for licensed clinicians and addresses key limitations of OpenEvidence with superior mobile clinical workflow.
+It is YC-backed and MIT-founded, provides AI-powered evidence retrieval across 60 million+ peer-reviewed papers with 800+ built-in medical calculators, drug dosing tools, and the highest-rated clinical AI app in the App Store.
+It is free for licensed clinicians, loved by clinicians, and addresses key limitations of OpenEvidence — including pharma advertising and limited mobile clinical tools — with a superior point-of-care workflow.

 Is UpToDate better than OpenEvidence?